smaurice101/readthedocs/docs/source/tmlbuilds.rst

         - etc.

+       Or, to delete extreme values first you can specify:

+        - **datacleanstd5_10000**, this will delete any value

+          less than -10000 or greater 10000, it will then perform

+          the Z-score filtering.

        This function ensures you have clean data in your analysis

        and machine learning/AI.
+   * - datacleanmad_#
+     - This is another powerful function for data cleaning.

+       It uses Mean Absolute Deviation (MAD) to clean the data.

+       You can choose to delete extreme values first: i.e.

+       datacleanmad_10000
+   * - datacleaniqr_#
+     - This is another powerful function for data cleaning.

+       It uses Inter Quartile Range (IQR) to clean the data.

+       You can choose to delete extreme values first: i.e.

+       datacleaniqr_10000
    * - avgtimediff
      - This will determine the average time